 Non-Binary Pride Flag

-17-year old Kye Rowan said to have designed the Non-Binary Pride Flag in February 2014 because he believed there was a demand in their community for a flag that could represent them better than the Genderqueer Pride Flag.
-The flag consists of four colours:
+Following on, 17-year-old, Kye Rowan, is said to have designed the Non-Binary Pride Flag in February 2014.
+Apparently, he believed there was a demand in their community for a flag that could represent them better than the Genderqueer Pride Flag.
+The flag consists of four colours.

 - Yellow – To represent those whose gender exists outside of the binary

 - White – For those who have many or all genders

 - Purple – For those who consider their gender a mix of both female and male

 - Black – For those who don’t feel an attachment to any gender